-The majority of major works have been completed in all three Green Flag gardens so there will be little or no major capital investment in the near future.
-The emphasis is now on maintaining the facilities installed and the standards reached.
+The majority of major works have been completed in our Green Flag gardens so there will be little or no major capital investment in the near future.
+The emphasis is now on maintaining the facilities installed and ensuring the standards reached are in those gardens, whilst aiming to improve standards across the remainder of our sites.
+Radipole Park Gardens has received significant Heritage Lottery Funding for a development project, which will enable it to achieve Green Flag status.

-Given the above situation, it is necessary to consider future developmental and maintenance plans carefully and to bear in mind the requirement to find alternative funding, where possible, and to secure stakeholder participation in any projects that are appropriate.
+With current financial circumstances, the team need to consider carefully and to bear in mind the requirement to find alternative funding, where possible, and to secure stakeholder participation in any projects that are appropriate.

-The Council can secure funding through the planning process via section 106 payments, whereby legal agreements with developers to obtain contributions towards the improvement of facilities, eg. play areas, and other projects within the borough's gardens.
-The Green Flag gardens have already benefitted from several such contributions.
+The Council can secure funding through the planning process via section 106 payments, whereby legal agreements with developers to obtain contributions towards the improvement of facilities, e.g. play areas, and other projects within the borough's gardens.
+For example, the creation of a major skate park and pump track on one of our recreation sites is being funded in this way.